NelKG/nels-yoga/README.md

  The two I used are very clear and neat.

 For the icons in this project.
 I obtained them from Fontawesome V5.
-I was influenced by the Love Running Project.
+I was influenced by the Love Running Project

 https://fontawesome.com/ was where the icons were taken from for the footer.